top of page

 A casual clubhouse and patio set the tone.
 The driving range, plus putting and chipping areas, give you room to warm up or tune up.
 Leagues and social events add a community feel without the obligations of a formal membership.

-Golfers seeking value, strong turf and a balanced challenge that will not punish the occasional miss.
+Golfers seeking value, strong turf, and a balanced challenge that will not punish the occasional miss will enjoy this course.

 Millcroft Golf Club